Joe Gibbs apologizes for Daytona 500 celebration following Ryan Newman crash

 The dramatic ending to Monday night's event on the track in Daytona had been pushed back a day by rain for just the second time in 62 years and Hamlin won after two red flags and two overtimes.
 Hamlin is the first back-to-back Daytona winner since Sterling Marlin in 1995.

 Gibbs has had a very successful and achievement filled year.
-The three-time Super Bowl-winning NFL head coach was also honored at Super Bowl LIV recently because he is part of the NFL 100, which pays tribute to the best players and coaches in professional football.
+The three-time Super Bowl-winning NFL head coach was also honored at Super Bowl LIV recently because he is part of the NFL 100, which pays tribute to the best players and coaches in professional football over the last 100 seasons of the National Football League.